 Where should I place a Suet bird feeder?

 When placing a suet feeder, keep in mind that the area under it will become a ground feeding scene for other birds.
 Morning doves are a common sight under our suet cages and do a fair job of cleaning up.
 These feeders will also draw in squirrels.
 If you mount the cage to hang with a small chain at least 18 inches away from a tree, this will discourage all but the most acrobatic of chipmunks and squirrels.

 What type of birds are attracted to Suet feeders?

 In northern Michigan, we have seen Woodpeckers, Nuthatches, Chickadees, Blue Jays, and Starlings.
 It’s rare, but on a quiet morning, a Pileated Woodpecker has paid a visit.
 In the afternoon, our pair of cardinals and will visit.
 Even orioles will take a nibble from time to time.
 Some Yellow Warblers occasionally visit suet feeders if they have fruit or berries.
 The fat and tallow mixed in the suet is a high-energy food that Animal fat is easily eaten and metabolized by many birds; it’s a high-energy food, precious in cold weather.

 Like the other feeders, hopper feeders will draw the interest of squirrels.
-Placing a hopper feeder on top of a pole or a shepherds hook with a squirrel baffle may help prevent its total ransacking by the four legged critters.
-Avoid placing the feeder next to bushes or other cover that offer cats the opportunity to take your birds.
-Like the platform feeder, placing the hopper out in the open offer the ability for the birds to swoop in and feel secure.
+Placing a hopper feeder on top of a pole or a shepherd’s hook with a squirrel baffle may help prevent its total ransacking by the four-legged critters.
+Avoid placing the feeder next to bushes or another cover that offer cats the opportunity to take their birds.
+Like the platform feeder, placing the hopper out in the open offers the ability for the birds to swoop in and feel secure.